-- If the voter would like a classic paper ballot, take the second label to the Mobile Ballot printing station and generate the correct ballot using the precinct on the label.
+- If the voter would like a classic paper ballot, take the second label to the Mobile Ballot printing station, and generate the correct ballot using the precinct on the label.
 Verify the precinct against the Check-in label.
-Place the ballot in a long red secrecy sleeve and hand to the voter, while providing instruction to the voter on how to complete the voting process. - If the Voter would prefer to vote on the ICX, hand the second Check-In label and a short red secrecy sleeve to the ICX Officer and direct the voter to the ICX Officer for assistance in the voting process on the touchscreen ballot marking device.
+Place the ballot in a long red secrecy sleeve and hand to the voter, while providing instruction to the voter on how to complete the voting process.
+Then place second label on the "Extra Labels" sheet. - If the Voter would prefer to vote on the ICX, hand the second Check-In label and a short red secrecy sleeve to the ICX Officer and direct the voter to the ICX Officer for assistance in the voting process on the touchscreen ballot marking device.
+Then place second label on the "Extra Labels" sheet